 Between the injection of the radioisotope and the scan, there is a three to four hour delay.
 In addition, the scan time is approximately 20 minutes.
 Please schedule your day accordingly.

 What should I expect when I bring my child to the hospital for a DMSA renal scan?

-When you arrive, please go to the Nuclear Medicine check-in desk on the second floor of the main hospital or the first floor check-in desk at our Waltham facility.
+When you arrive, please go to the Nuclear Medicine check-in desk on the second floor of the main hospital.
 A clinical intake coordinator will check in your child and verify his or her registration information.